ControlLTH/FurutaPendulums.jl/README.md

-# FurutaProcess
+# FurutaPendulums

-This package implements the [AbstractControlProcesses]() interface to provide connections to both the physical Furuta pendulum as well as a simulated version of it.
+This package implements the [AbstractControlProcesses]() interface to provide connections to both the physical furuta pendulum as well as a simulated version of it.

 ## Installation
 First you need moberg installed and configure on your computer.